Cherreads

 "Ten," the woman blurted desperately.

-The girl stood so abruptly the book slipped from her hands.
+The girl stood so abruptly that her book slipped from her hands.

-"Fine," she said, her polite smile twisting into a grin.
+"Fine," she said, her polite smile sharpening slightly.
 "But four coins now."

-The woman pressed the coins into her palm without hesitation.
+Without hesitation, the woman placed the coins into her palm.

 The girl pocketed them.

-"Alright," she said cheerfully.
+"Alright," she said lightly.
 "Lead the way.
-And congratulations, you own this stall for now."
+And congratulations, you now own this stall for the moment."

 Samara had been only two years old when Aunt Elise took her to the cave.

-The memory clung to her like a shadow, fragmented but vivid.
+The memory lingered like a half-formed dream, fragmented but unforgettable.

-The cave lay hidden deep within the hills, its entrance concealed by jagged stone and tangled roots.
-The air inside was cold, heavy, and damp.
-The darkness pressed close, as though listening.
+The cave lay hidden deep within the hills, its entrance swallowed by jagged stone and tangled roots.
+The air inside was cold, heavy, and damp, and the darkness pressed close as though it were listening.

 "Aunty," Samara's small voice trembled, "what are we doing here?"

-Elise walked ahead, holding a single candle.
-Its flame flickered against the stone walls.
+Elise walked ahead, holding a single candle whose flame trembled against the stone walls.

-She knelt before Samara and cupped her face gently.
+Elise stopped immediately.
+She knelt before the child and cupped her face gently.

 "No," she said firmly.
 "They are dangerous."